TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/GerritAccount.rst

    :ref:`set up earlier <TYPO3Account>`.

-2. Create your ssh key
+2. Create your SSH key

    If you don't know how to create your SSH Public/Private Key, we have compiled a list of links for you: